Black Moshannon State Park

 From Northeast: Take I-80 west to Milesburg Exit 158, then Alt.
 US 220 south for 6 miles.
 Turn right onto PA 504 west for 12 miles to the park.

 From Northwest: Take I-80 east to Kylertown Exit 133.
 Turn left onto PA 53 for 0.8 mile (through traffic light).
 At the park sign, turn right onto Winburne Road then 9 miles to the park.

 From Southwest: From Philipsburg, follow US 322 east.
 Turn left onto PA 504 and travel 8 miles to the park.

-From South: Take I-99 north to exit at Port Matilda.
+From South: Take I-99 north to Exit 61 at Port Matilda.
 Turn right at end of ramp.
 In 1/2 mile, turn left at traffic light, then 4 miles on Alt.
 US 220 (Eagle Valley Road).
-Turn left at park sign in village of Julian to take Beaver Road 8 miles to park.
+Cars and trucks without trailers can turn left onto Steele Hollow Road.
+RVs and vehicles towing trailers should proceed an additional 4 miles, then turn left at the park sign in village of Julian to take Beaver Road for 8 miles to park.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.